 The Company endeavours to maintain a strong and independent element on the Board and will continue to review the Board size to ensure that it is appropriate and effective to facilitate decision making.
-In view of the small operation of the Company, the Board and NC were of the view that the current Board size of four directors with two Executives and two Independent Directors are sufficient at this point in time with the current operation of the Company.
+In view that the Company is currently a cash company with no business operation, the Board and NC were of the view that the current Board size of four directors with one Executive, two Independents and one Non-Executive are sufficient at this point in time.
 The Board and NC will continue to review the composition and Board size as and when the circumstances arise.

 The Independent Directors have confirmed that they do not have any relationship with the Company or its related companies or its officers or its substantial shareholders that could interfere, or be reasonably perceived to interfere, with the exercise of the Director's independent business judgment in the best interests of the Company.
-The NC has reviewed the 'Confirmation of Independence' forms completed by each Independent Director and is satisfied that half of the Board comprises of Independent Directors.
+The NC has reviewed the 'Confirmation of Independence' forms completed by each Independent Director and is satisfied that half of the Board comprises of Independent Directors has fairly strong independent element.
 The Board has adopted the criteria on an Independent Director given in Provision 2.1 of the Code and Rule 210(5)(d) of the SGX-ST Listing Manual.
 The independence of each Director is reviewed annually by the NC in accordance with the guidance provided in the Code.
 No individual or group of individuals dominates the Board's decision making.